 In the first case (second element is always an integer), the integer is interpreted as the number of testcases that the group consumes (ordered by codename).
-That is, the first group comprises the first ± 1 testcases and has multiplier ± 1 ; the second group comprises the testcases from the $\pm 1 + 1$ to the $\pm 1 + \pm 2$ and has multiplier ± 1 ; and so on.
+That is, the first group comprises the first t1 testcases and has multiplier m1; the second group comprises the testcases from the t1 + 1 to the t1 + t2 and has multiplier m2; and so on.